japiirainen/japiirainen/README.md

 - Haskell

 ### Currently learning...
-- All things functional programming
+- All things (statically-typed) functional programming

 ## 📫 How to reach me:
 - contact form on my [website](https://japiirainen.com)